Availity/availity-react/docusaurus/docs/components/spaces/spaces.md

 #### `variables?: object`

 Override the default variables used in the thanos query.
-Default: `{ types: ['space'] }`.
-If the spaces provider should contain spaces of a type other than `space`, you _must_ override this prop.
+Default: `{ types: [PAYERSPACE] }`.
+If the spaces provider should contain configurations of a type other than `PAYERSPACE`, you _must_ override this prop.

 #### `spaces?: object[]`